ngctnnnn/ngctnnnn.github.io/posts/detect-covid19-dcnn.md

 ---
 title: Detect COVID-19 with Deep Learning
-date: 2021-09-01
+date: 2021-08-30
-author: Ngoc Tan
+author: Tan Ngoc Pham
 gravatar: 6c1ae5231dcadf6b4297a6ddf6315478?s=80
 linkedin: 'ngctnnnn'
 ---
-Nowadays, COVID-19 situation becomes more and more severe, as well as sophisticated in not only Vietnam but also worldwide.
-That is why we have to take our actions immediately in order to cope with this pandemic.
-And the very first step in getting through this pandemic is that we have to rapidly identify COVID-19 cases.
-Thus, we propose a rapidly testing method which has a high productivity in a short time, which is to use Deep Convolutional Neural Network to detect COVID-19 on Chest X-ray (CXR) images.
+Propose a rapidly testing method which has a high productivity in a short time, which is to use Deep Convolutional Neural Network to detect COVID-19 on Chest X-ray (CXR) images to cope with the present pandemic.

 ---